snerpton/textbox-multiple-character-limited/README.md

 In Test 3 I now am able to instantiate Ctrl and scope, and initialise the controller with a mock scope.
 Running the tests yields the same result as shown above in 3).

-My next step is to introduce the `c=true` and test `c=true` code block.
+My next step is to introduce the `c = true` and test `c === true` code block.
 I do this to check I have properly configured the controller in this test.
 It seems I haven't, as running the tests at this stage yields the following error:

 	> test\test.bat